dadhi/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

 ## RegisterMapping

-`RegisterMapping` allows to map new service to already registered service and its implementation.
+`RegisterMapping` allows to map a new service to the already registered service and its implementation.

-For example you have a singleton implementation which can be accessed via two different facades / services:
+For example you have a singleton implementation which may be accessed via two different facades / services:
 ```cs
 class Register_mapping
 {